sandroasp/Microsoft-Integration-and-Azure-Stencils-Pack-for-Visio/README.md

-# Microsoft Integration, Azure, BAPI, Officie 365 and much more Stencils Pack for Visio
+# Microsoft Integration, Azure, BAPI, Office 365 and much more Stencils Pack for Visio
-Microsoft Integration, Azure, BAPI, Officie 365 and much more Stencils Pack it’s a Visio package that contains fully resizable Visio shapes (symbols/icons) that will help you to visually represent On-premise, Cloud or Hybrid Integration and Enterprise architectures scenarios (BizTalk Server, API Management, Logic Apps, Service Bus, Event Hub…), solutions diagrams and features or systems that use Microsoft Azure and related cloud and on-premises technologies in Visio 2016/2013:
+Microsoft Integration, Azure, BAPI, Office 365 and much more Stencils Pack it’s a Visio package that contains fully resizable Visio shapes (symbols/icons) that will help you to visually represent On-premise, Cloud or Hybrid Integration and Enterprise architectures scenarios (BizTalk Server, API Management, Logic Apps, Service Bus, Event Hub…), solutions diagrams and features or systems that use Microsoft Azure and related cloud and on-premises technologies in Visio 2016/2013:
 * BizTalk Server
 * Microsoft Azure
   * BizTalk Services